Weak La Niña Expected to Continue into the Upcoming Winter |

 ENSO History: |

-We had a strong El Niño this past winter with temperatures averaging slightly below to slightly above normal, while rainfall was near to well above normal (more details can be found here.)
-Before this, La Niña conditions existed the previous three winters with temperatures generally averaging near to slightly above normal while rainfall ranged from well below normal to near normal.
-Following is a graph of the Oceanic Niño Index (ONI) 3 month running mean of ERSST.v5 SST anomalies in the Niño 3.4 region (5°N-5°S, 120°-170°W) and below this are U.S. maps of the Winter (December-February) departure from average precipitation and temperature for each category of El Niño and La Niña since 1950 (These U.S. maps do not include this past winter at this time). |
+We had Neutral ENSO conditions last winter with temperatures averaging slightly below to slightly above normal, while rainfall was below normal (more details can be found here.)
+Before this, a strong El Niño occurred during the winter of 2023-24, with La Niña conditions existing during the previous three winters.
+Following is a graph of the Oceanic Niño Index (ONI) 3 month running mean of ERSST.v5 SST anomalies in the Niño 3.4 region (5°N-5°S, 120°-170°W) and below this are U.S. maps of the Winter (December-February) departure from average precipitation and temperature for each category of El Niño and La Niña since 1950. |

 |